 Securing your permit

 Anyone aged over 10 who treks Nepal – whether solo in a group – needs a permit, a Trekkers Information Management System (TIMS) card, before they enter the area.
 It carries your personal details, where you’re trekking, with which company and for how long.
 The idea is to carry it with your passport and travel insurance certificate.
 To get a TIMS card, have a copy of your passport and two passport-sized photos available for your registered Nepal trekking agency once you get to Nepal – either in Kathmandu or Pokhara.
-Costs for the card will vary, so see this site or this one for more info.
+Costs for the card will vary, so see this site for more info.
 Just because you have a trekking permit doesn’t mean you won’t be slugged an entry fee, by the way.

 What to pack